mnylc/mnylc.github.io/_posts/jobs/2019-11-04-STUDIO-MANAGER-METRO-LIBRARY-COUNCIL.markdown

 ### To Apply

-Email .pdfs of your cover letter and resume to info@metro.org
+Email .pdfs of your cover letter and resume to info@metro.org by Friday, December 6

 ### Company Information